How Hemp Oil Delivers The Stress-Reducing Benefits Of Weed (Without The High)

-Why you won't feel "high" after taking hemp oil.
+Why you won't feel "high" after taking hemp extracts.

-It is the THC—the psychoactive compound—that causes you to feel "high" when taking a cannabis-derived product, explains integrative gastroenterologist Marvin Singh, M.D.
-"However, there is very little THC in hemp products, less than 0.3% verses up to 30% in marijuana," explains functional medicine doctor Amy Shah, M.D.
+Hemp extract is rich in beneficial plant compounds called cannabinoids including CBD, but it's very low in THC—the psychoactive compound that causes you to feel "high" when smoking weed.
+"There is very little THC in hemp products, less than 0.3% verses up to 30% in marijuana," explains functional medicine doctor Amy Shah, M.D.
 (In order to be a legal product, hemp extracts must contain less than 0.3% THC, which the USDA considers a 'trace amount.')

 Hemp extract does contain terpenes and flavonoids, organic compounds present in all plants, fruits, and vegetables that give off specific aromas and tastes.
 These elicit particular responses in the body and often act synergistically with cannabinoids to boost their effects.
 So while the supplement can make your body feel good and relax your mind, hemp oil won't make you feel high—even when taken in large doses.